Javimetro/UniZen/README.md

 ### Contact
-If you want to report bugs or give me your feedback, feel free to contact us at javierj@metropolia.fi, vili..., mukke..., salamon...
+If you want to report bugs or give me your feedback, feel free to contact us at javierj@metropolia.fi, vilihakamies@metropolia.fi